One Adapts to Any: Meta Reward Modeling for Personalized LLM Alignment: Discussion

 Personalized reward modeling offers finer-grained alignment with individual preferences, but it also introduces ethical and privacy challenges that must be carefully addressed.

 $\bullet$ \textbf{Privacy.} To align with individual users, models must learn from specific feedback, which inevitably reflects personal values and habits.
 Even if we remove explicit user IDs, the model might still memorize or reveal sensitive private information through its responses.
 Therefore, strict data protection measures and clear user consent are essential for responsible deployment.
+Potential mitigation strategies include data anonymization, minimizing stored user-specific information, and limiting the retention of personalized signals during training.

 $\bullet$ \textbf{Bias.} Optimizing for individual preferences risks reinforcing user biases or narrowing exposure to alternative perspectives.
 A reward model trained solely on a user’s past feedback may overfit to prior judgments and amplify preference extremes.
 Designing personalization mechanisms that balance individual alignment with diversity and exploration is an important ethical consideration.
+Possible approaches include incorporating regularization across users or introducing constraints that encourage preference diversity during training.

-$\bullet$ \textbf{Safety.} While personalized alignment represents the most fine-grained level of the alignment hierarchy, it should remain consistent with broader societal norms and safety constraints.
-Personalized reward models must operate within shared ethical boundaries and should not optimize behaviors that conflict with collective values or established safety principles.
+$\bullet$ \textbf{Safety.} While personalized alignment represents a fine-grained level of alignment, it should remain consistent with broader societal norms and safety constraints.
+This introduces a fundamental tension between individual preferences and shared ethical boundaries.
+In the current MRM framework, such constraints are not explicitly enforced.
+A possible direction is to incorporate global safety constraints or regularization terms during meta-training, ensuring that personalized reward functions remain within acceptable boundaries.
+Another approach is to combine personalized rewards with a shared safety model that filters or constrains unsafe outputs.
+Developing principled mechanisms to balance individual alignment with societal norms remains an important direction for future work.

+$\bullet$ \textbf{Reward hacking.} Reward models are inherently susceptible to reward hacking, where the model exploits imperfections in the learned reward function to maximize scores without faithfully capturing user intent.
+This issue can be amplified in personalized settings, as reward functions are learned from limited and potentially narrow user feedback, making them more prone to mis-specification and overfitting.
+As a result, the model may learn shortcuts that align with the reward signal but not with the user's true preferences.
+Possible mitigation strategies include introducing regularization to prevent overfitting to narrow signals, incorporating diverse feedback sources, or applying external validation or safety checks to ensure alignment with intended behaviors.